systeminit/si/app/docs/src/how-tos/aws-vpc.md

 Set the name to be `Gateway VPC Attachment`.

-Connect the `Gateway ID` Output Socket of the `IGW` Component to the `Gateway ID` Input Socket of the `Route to Internet` Component in the `Public Route Table` frame.
+Connect the `Internet Gateway ID` Output Socket of the `IGW` Component to the `Gateway ID` Input Socket of the `Route to Internet` Component in the `Public Route Table` frame.